rokati/basketball_lineup_analysis/README.md

-# Line up analysis for basketball
+# Lineup analysis for basketball